ooni/spec/backends/bk-003-collector.md

         of the data format version is "0.2.0".

      'format':
-        `string` that must be either "json" or "yaml" and is used to identify the format of the report content.
+        `string` that MUST be either "json" or "yaml" and is used to identify the format of the report content.

      'input_hashes':